MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/whea/error-records.md

 ![Processor error data.](images/wheaxpfsection.gif)

 <a href="" id="itanium-processor-error"></a>Itanium Processor Error
 This error record section contains processor error data that is specific to the Itanium processor architecture.
-For more information about the format of the error data that is contained in this error record section, see the [Intel Itanium Processor Family System Abstraction Layer Specification](https://go.microsoft.com/fwlink/p/?linkid=72212).
+For more information about the format of the error data that is contained in this error record section, see the Intel <I>Itanium Processor Family System Abstraction Layer Specification</I>.

 <a href="" id="itanium-processor-firmware-error-record-reference"></a>Itanium Processor Firmware Error Record Reference
 This error record section contains a reference to a firmware error record that is specific to the Itanium processor architecture.
 This error record section is described by a [**WHEA\_FIRMWARE\_ERROR\_RECORD\_REFERENCE**](/windows-hardware/drivers/ddi/ntddk/ns-ntddk-_whea_firmware_error_record_reference) structure.